metarank/metarank/doc/integrations/snowplow.md

 ```

 Check out the [JSON-Schema definitions for events](https://github.com/metarank/metarank-snowplow/) and
-[event format](../event-schema.md) article for details on fields, event types and their meaning.
+[event format](../event-schema.md) articles for details on fields, event types and their meaning.

 Metarank schemas are language-agnostic and you can instrument your app using any supported
 [Snowplow Tracker SDK](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/)